bljohnsondev/comcutter/README.md

 This example bash script uses *curl* to kick off a commercial skip operation.
 I am using a similar script for post processing with Jellyfin.
 Jellyfin calls this and passes the full file path to the recording as the command argument.

 Note that the file path will be specific to the Jellyfin container.
-If the Jellyfin library mount (for example `/library`) differs from the Comcutter library mount (for example `/data/library`) you will need to use `sed` or some other utility to strip this from the path.
+Since Jellyfin passes the full absolute file path as an argument I'm using the `sed` command to strip the volume mount from the file path so it only passes the relative path to the API.
+In this example it passes the full file path.

 ```bash
 #!/bin/bash